 Meriden only officially became a city in 1867, having split from Wallingford in 1806.
 The city became a manufacturing hub, and companies in the area produced products ranging from glassware to guns, but it became known as The Silver City for its concentration of silver manufacturers in the area.
 AGC, which was formerly known as Asahi Glass Co, is still one of the biggest manufacturers and employers in the city.

 The 10th most dangerous city in Connecticut, Norwalk, registered 205 crimes per 100,000 people with 80% of those crimes being aggravated assaults.
 It also registered 1,394 property crimes, which is the lowest of the cities in the top 10 list.
 A single homicide occurred in 2019.

-Historically, the city of Norwalk was settled in 1640 by Roger Ludlow and its position within the New York metropolitan area meant that in the 19th and parts of the 20th Century it became a popular railroad stop for New York.
-Approximately 8% of the city’s population are considered as living under the poverty line and the city enjoys an annual oyster festival, boat show, and film festival.
-Norwalk was used as one of the filming locations for both the 1975 and 2004 versions of The Stepford Wives films.
+Historically, the city of Norwalk was settled in 1640 by Roger Ludlow, and its position within the New York metropolitan area meant that in the 19th and part of the 20th Century, it became a popular railroad stop for New York.
+Approximately 8% of the city’s population is considered to live under the poverty line.
+Norwalk enjoys an annual oyster festival, boat show, and film festival.
+It was used as one of the filming locations for both the 1975 and 2004 versions of The Stepford Wives films.

 What Is The Safest City In Connecticut?

-The safest city in Connecticut is that of Weston.
-It has a population of just over 10,000, a violent crime rate of 0 per 100,000 residents and the lowest property crime rate equivalent to 146 per 100,000.
-It also has the highest median income in Connecticut with a median household income of nearly $220,000.
-One in five residents commute to New York City, which is nearly 50 miles away, to work.
+The safest city in Connecticut is Weston.
+It has a population of just over 10,000, a violent crime rate of 0 per 100,000 residents, and the lowest property crime rate equivalent to 146 per 100,000.
+It also has the highest median income in Connecticut, at nearly $220,000.
+One in five residents commutes to New York City, which is nearly 50 miles away, to work.
 The town has remained small because it has never had a railroad built through it, and property development is severely restricted.

 How To Stay Safe In Connecticut